 - “Marked” physical problems along with a "marked" limitation in any one of the following:

 - interacting with others (social problems), or

 - finishing tasks (problems with concentration, persistence, or speed).

 Note that marked means worse than moderate, but less than extreme.

 Qualifying for Benefits Based on a Reduced RFC

 If you have other physical or mental conditions that impact your ability work, the SSA will also consider those when assigning you an RFC and making this determination.
-In general, if you are over 50, you have a greater chance of being approved for benefits.
+If you are over 50, you have a greater chance of being approved for benefits.
 Having less education and having a history of unskilled work can also increase the odds that your application will be approved.
 For more information, see our article on how you can get disability benefits with an RFC.

-Applying for Disability Benefits for Parkinson’s Disease
+Applying for Disability Benefits for Parkinson’s Syndrome

 To apply for benefits, call the SSA at (800) 772-1213.
 The SSA will make an appointment for you to apply over the phone or at a local SSA office.
 You can also apply online at www.ssa.gov if you are applying for SSDI only (not SSI).
 Once your application is complete, your file will be reviewed by an SSA claims examiner as well as by a doctor specially trained in SSA’s medical rules.
 They will request records from your doctors, send you questionnaires to complete, or ask you to attend an examination by a doctor that they hire.
 Once the evidence in your file is complete, a decision will be issued.
 On average this takes four to five months, but it could take much longer.